QUESTIONS AND RECOMMENDATIONS

 How long before retreat should the ayahuasca diet start and how important is it?

-We recommend a vegetarian diet of 3 days before starting the withdrawal or diet of 21 days, we also recommend not eating or bringing chocolates during your stay, there are people who especially if they come from stressful and contaminated environments, and if they do not consume a diet really healthy will not normally have a high level of sensitivity to ayahuasca and, as a result, the first or ceremonies will be more to purge and cleanse.
+We recommend a vegetarian diet of 3 days before starting the retreat, we also recommend not eating or bringing chocolates during your stay, there are people who especially if they come from stressful and contaminated environments, and if they do not consume a diet really healthy will not normally have a high level of sensitivity to ayahuasca and, as a result, the first or ceremonies will be more to purge and cleanse.

 Is there electricity in the medicine house?